 people

-melvin bray is principal consultant for collabyrinth. he is incredibly skilled at helping communities get where they are trying to go. melvin brings to bear a unique designer, advisor, facilitator, and strategist skill-set that is indispensable in almost any innovative endeavor. as one client put it, “when melvin’s around, good things happen.” [more…]
+melvin bray and leslie w. bray are the principal consultants for collabyrinth. they are both incredibly skilled at helping cohorts get where they are trying to go. they bring to bear a unique designer, advisor, facilitator, and strategist skill-set that is indispensable in almost any innovative endeavor—particularly those that involve learning and problem-solving, community and equity.

-additional facilitators are assembled as needed, depending upon the nature, size, and complexity of a client’s project, from a community of designers/facilitators who practice the same applied philosophy.
+additional team members are assembled as needed, depending upon the nature, size, and complexity of a client’s project, from a community of learning and problem-solving designers/facilitators who practice the same applied philosophy.

 distinction